mleku/signr/README.md

 The raw bytes that are hashed using SHA256 are constructed as follows:

-1. Magic - the string `signostr`.
+1. Magic - the string `signr`.
 Sometimes referred to as a "namespace".
 2. Version - Monotonic number as a string encoding the version being used.
    Starts with 0.
 3. The hash function used, `SHA256` normally but allowing future additions,